dcos/dcos-cli/design/setup.md

 ## Creating the cluster config

-Finally, when all the above steps have been completed, the cluster config is persisted on disk and the CLI is attached to it.
+When all the above steps have been completed, the cluster config is persisted on disk and the CLI is attached to it.
 A cluster config looks like this:

     # /home/user/.dcos/clusters/<cluster_id>/dcos.toml
     [core]